bazelbuild/bazel-toolchains/rules/experimental/rbe/README.md

 The RBE setup associated with the workspace where the target is defined has workers of type "n1-highmem-8".
 Setting exec_properties = {"gceMachineType" : "n1-highmem-8"} is problematic because it does not
-lend itself to another repo depending on this target if, for example, the other repo uses a remote execution endpoint other than RBE.
-Or, it might use RBE but have a different high memory GCE machine such as "n1-highmem-16".
+lend itself to another repo depending on this target in all cases.
+See (anti-patterns](#anti-patterns) below.
 Unlike the case of NETWORK_ON, rbe_exec_properties does not provide a standard HIGH_MEM_MACHINE execution property set (although it might do so in the future).

-The recommended way to define this high-mem dependency is as follows:
+The recommended way for a repo (let's call this repo, repo A) to define this high-mem dependency is as follows:

 In the WORKSPACE file, call:
 ```
 custom_exec_properties(
-    name = "my_bespoke_exec_properties",
+    name = "repo_a_prefix_high_mem_machine_exec_property",
     constants = {
         "HIGH_MEM_MACHINE": create_exec_properties_dict(gce_machine_type = "n1-highmem-8"),
     },